FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Methods

 \subsubsection{Reflection Intensity Prior.}

-The rapid development of Vision Language Models (VLMs)~\cite{li2025survey,wang2025internvl3,wei2025skywork,Qwen2.5-VL} provides a practical way to extract richer and more generalizable priors from a mixed image.
-Studies such as~\cite{wu2023q,liu2025step1x,chen2025multimodal,zhou2025low} suggest that VLM derived signals, including intermediate reasoning outputs, can benefit image analysis and processing.
-Building on this capability, we use a VLM to produce a reflection intensity prior that indicates where reflection interference is stronger and to what extent.
-Given a mixed image $\mathbf{M}$, the reflection intensity prior $\mathbf{P}_{\mathrm{int}}\in[0,1]^{H\times W}$ is a pixel-level map to provide spatially grounded guidance for subsequent conditioning.
+Vision Language Models (VLMs)~\cite{li2025survey,wang2025internvl3,wei2025skywork,Qwen2.5-VL,chen2023vlp} provide a practical interface for extracting semantic cues from a mixed image.
+Studies such as~\cite{wu2023q,liu2025step1x,chen2025multimodal,zhou2025low,wang2025hazeclip} suggest that VLM-derived signals, including intermediate reasoning outputs, can benefit image analysis and processing.
+Building on this capability, we use a frozen VLM to estimate a reflection intensity prior that indicates where reflection interference is stronger and to what extent.
+Given a mixed image $\mathbf{M}$, the reflection intensity prior $\mathbf{P}_{\mathrm{int}}\in[0,1]^{H\times W}$ is a pixel-level soft severity map that provides spatially grounded guidance for subsequent conditioning.

 We start from patch-level severity scoring to capture local reflection evidence at a manageable granularity.
 Inspired by Q-ALIGN~\cite{wu2023q}, we partition $\mathbf{M}$ into non-overlapping patches (with patch size $a$ chosen adaptively according to image resolution), and query a VLM to assess reflection severity using a fixed ordinal set $\mathcal{C}=\{\texttt{None},\texttt{Minor},\texttt{Mid},\texttt{Major},\texttt{Critical}\}$.
 Instead of relying on free-form text outputs, we exploit the model's next-token logits and restrict the probability mass to $\mathcal{C}$, yielding a more stable confidence distribution over the predefined levels: